batuhan0sanli/MacMenuStatus/README.md

 ![Screenshot](static/screenshot.png)

-MacMenuStatus is a simple app that displays the current status of the your widgets in the menu bar.
+MacMenuStatus is a simple menu bar app for macOS that shows widgets status in the menu bar.

 Green means everything is working, red means something is wrong.
 It's very simple!